devJonatasSilva/JhonySmithSilva/README.md

 still for <a href="https://web.digitalinnovation.one/home"> Digital Innovation One </a> I'm participating in the course:
 * <a href="https://web.digitalinnovation.one/course/trabalhando-com-banco-de-dados-utilizando-jdbc-e-jpa/learning/36caf662-304d-444b-978d-958d79bb5a9a/"> Working with database using JDBC and JPA </a>

-at <a href="https://faculdadeelo.com.br/"> Elo colege </a> I'm studying the subjects of:
+at <a href="https://faculdadeelo.com.br/"> Elo college </a> I'm studying the subjects of:
 * integrative project
 * database
 * Software Engineering